InseeFrLab/helm-charts-interactive-services/README.md

 #  helm-charts-interactive-services

 Helm charts interactive services

 This collection of Helm Charts is tailored for datascientists !
-It is primarily designed to work with Onyxia but you can use them like  helm charts.
+It is primarily designed to work with Onyxia but they can also be used as regular helm charts.

 helm repo add inseefrlab-datascience https://inseefrlab.github.io/helm-charts-interactive-services

 The repo is also browsable directly https://inseefrlab.github.io/helm-charts-interactive-services/index.yaml

-Contributions are welcome, feel free to open issues or submit pull requests :)
+Contributions are much welcome!
+Feel free to open issues or submit pull requests :)

 ## Create your own schemas for [Onyxia](https://github.com/inseefrlab/onyxia)

-Our charts allow you to personify the user experience on your platform by defining json schemas.
+Our charts allow to customize the user experience on your platform by defining json schemas.
 For more information on this mecanism, [refer to the dedicated page](https://docs.onyxia.sh/admin-doc/catalog-of-services#x-onyxia-overwriteschemawith).

 Following, you will find a list of all the schemas used in this repository.
 You can also [consult the default schemas](https://github.com/InseeFrLab/onyxia-api/tree/main/onyxia-api/src/main/resources/schemas).